 Somehow the days have drifted on lately and I haven’t written my usual garden diary lately for the deliciously unpredictable yet inspiring months of spring.
 So let me to show you around the garden again this week, following two months that has seen the first precious garden shoots unfurling to glossy green leaves and lusciously coloured flowers we have settled down to manicure the garden again, ready for the summer months to come.

-A wander through the gardens at Ednovean Farm with a camera
+This spring – perfect to wander the gardens at Ednovean Farm with a camera

-I usually post these updates, gathered with the assistance of Spud of course, on our Facebook page each day and recently I even read the camera instructions (I know it is a little late for that!) and found the strange little flower icon I had puzzled over was actually a micro lens on the camera which has allowed me to take some different snaps of the spring flowers for you.
+I usually post these updates, gathered with the assistance of Spud of course, on our Facebook page each day.
+Recently I even even read the camera instructions (I know it is a little late for that!) and found the strange little flower icon I had puzzled over was actually a micro lens on the camera!
+This has allowed me to take some different snaps of the spring flowers for you.

 Our garden at Ednovean Farm has sailed on though the capricious spring weather quite unperturbed in its own micro climate, with the tide yellow of daffodils giving way to a new love affair with Tulips.

 Time spent working in the borders this spring, has been accompanied by the restful lullaby of the waves on the beach way below us in the valley and wrapped in the ever-present bird song, with the gentle scent of newly mown grass hanging in the air.

 Maybe it is my age but I developed a love affair with Tulips this year, carefully planted above badger and bunny height, in tall pots crammed for dramatic counterpoint to the garden.

 Looking back to last springs project

 It doesn’t seem possible that it was a year ago when I showed you the new path that we had made last April hoping to give a new feel and energy to the Italian Garden and lead our guests imagination onwards to explore the depths for the garden from a new perspective.